oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 EOF
 ```

-And then conncatenate the 2 Dockerfiles for the final build.
+And then concatenate the 2 Dockerfiles for the final build.

 Then convert the tags to lower case, and build the new docker image :

 ```